 Fires of buildings repeatedly call for research of construction materials, fire safety planning and the transfer of knowledge to those who deal with them - state authorities, fire safety designers, architects, insurance companies, researchers and, ultimately, firefighters who fight fires out in the field.
-The transition from fire research to fire control itself the intention of the upcoming consultation, which is also a meaningful continuation of last year's professional association with firefighters entitled "Fire takes no vacation".
+The transition from fire research to fire control itself is the intention of the upcoming consultation, which is also a meaningful continuation of last year's professional association with firefighters entitled "Fire takes no vacation".

 Recently, with the new and modern Fire laboratory of the Slovenian National Building and Civil Engineering Institute (ZAG) and close cooperation with Slovenian and international experts, we have already conducted a lot of interesting research.
 The inclusion of various interest groups means upgrading efforts in the field of sustainable and fire-safe buildings, which is why the Firefighters' Association of Slovenia and the Department for Research of Fire Safe and Sustainable Built Environment (FRISSBE) at ZAG are organizing an expert consultation on the design and extinguishing of timber buildings and cultural heritage buildings "FIRE TAKES NO VACATION #2: When history burns", which will take place on the last Saturday in March at Ig, Slovenia.
 Fire knows no vacation and neither should fire safety.
 We invite you to join the presentations and the discussion, despite the weekend.